Running Total Chart

 To convert a dimension to a measure, right-click the dimension in the data source and select ‘Convert to Measure’.

-8. Press the ‘Edit Measure’ button measure setting next to the measure, and select the desired aggregation method for the measure.
+8. Press the ‘Edit Measure’ button Edit Measure next to the measure, and select the desired aggregation method for the measure.

 9. From the ‘Trend and Comparison’ menu, select ‘Running Total’.